-We would like to help facilitate networks across Mennonite Church USA (MC USA) for sharing resources, stories, strategies.
+We would like to help facilitate networks across Mennonite Church USA for sharing resources, stories, strategies.
 A place where we can find one another and support one another in the ongoing action of abolition that will flow from our collective study of abolition.

 - [A] Jails, Prisons, Detention Centers

 - [C] Policing Our Children: School Resource Officers (SROs), School-to-Prison pipeline